Schönbrunn Zoo: Baby, Baby, Baby!

 If you pay a visit to Schönbrunn at the moment, you'll be spoiled for choice when it comes to cute baby animals.
 As you'd expect, the little polar bear girl, Finja, who was born at Schönbrunn in November 2019, is still really popular.

 Today the Zoo at Schönbrunn is considered one of the best and most modern zoos in the world.
-In autumn 2018, it was voted Europe's best zoo for the fifth time: Schönbrunn Zoo therefore beat 126 scientifically managed zoos in 29 European countries to take first place.
+In 2022, it was voted Europe's best zoo for the sixth time already: Schönbrunn Zoo therefore beat 126 scientifically managed zoos in 29 European countries to take first place.
 The animal compounds have a particularly generous and natural design.
 More than 700 kinds of animal live here - from the Siberian tiger to koalas and rhinoceros.
 Highlights are the giant rainforest house, the large South American enclosure and the ORANG.erie, home to Vienna's orangutans.
 The Nature Experience Trail was opened in spring 2010.
 May 2014 witnessed the return of polar bears to the zoo: The enclosure, called "Franz Josef Land", covers 1,700 m² and provides the white giants with enough space to romp around in.
 The bears can also be watched diving for the first time.

 The new giraffe park was opened in May 2017: A gallery in the winter enclosure means that visitors can now meet the giraffes face to face.
 In the new East Africa Building next door, dwarf mongoose, Von der Decken’s hornbills and ground hornbills can be found bustling about.
 The latter share the 1,770 m² outdoor area with the giraffes.
 And the new, spacious hippopotamus bathing pond, which opened in summer 2018, makes it possible to watch the animals splashing around outdoors.
 New and extensive enclosures and animal houses are added each year.
 But the zoo's historic charm is always preserved.
 The zoo is part of the Schönbrunn UNESCO world heritage site.
 In the summer of 1752, Emperor Franz I. Stephan von Lothringen, Maria Theresia's husband, took his royal guests to the newly constructed menagerie in the park at Schönbrunn Palace for the first time.
 Ever since then, the world's oldest zoo has been operating in Vienna.